Vistx/Modbus-implementation/README.md

 - CLK --> GPIO 18

-## 🔎 Details <br />
+## 🔎 Details
-Each of the numbers in the Modbus rtu message represents the bit position of the matrix but expressed in decimal form.
+Each of the numbers in the Modbus RTU message represents the bit position of the matrix but expressed in decimal form.

 ![Screenshot 2023-10-23 110335](https://github.com/Vistx/Modbus-implementation/assets/123487221/1012993d-7afb-4896-a404-1434d5cf36fc)
 {[img source](https://randomnerdtutorials.com/guide-for-8x8-dot-matrix-max7219-with-arduino-pong-game/)}